Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 **Urban**
 UN Habitat have worked with the Afghan government, NGOs on the ground, and taken in external investment from governments such as Japan's to build locally-elected Community Development Councils, and funding to "upgrade" neighbourhoods.
 - These CDCs are locally-elected in the regions, with 50% women (increasing visibility, reducing discrimination and allowing employment) that can vote and prioritise plans to improve housing, sanitation, electricity and infrastructure in urban regions.
-- This has resulted in
+- This has resulted in there being 1.1 million new grid connections during the intervention.